-Visit the US Access Board's website, www.access-board.gov, click on "publications," go to "Public Rights-of-Ways," go to www.access-board.gov, sections X02.5.6.2 through X02.5.7.3.
+Visit the US Access Board s website, www.access-board.gov, click on publications, go to Public Rights-of-Ways, sections X02.5.6.2 through X02.5.7.3.
 After a number of years of research there is a new recommended design for detectable warning/truncated dome.
 Both the US Access Board and FHWA recommend the new design pattern and application over the original ADAAG design.
-FHWA's Design Guide has comparable information to the Building A True Community report.
-At the time the FHWA Design Guide has comparable information to the Building A True Community report.
-At the time the FHWA Design Guide has comparable information to the Building A True Community report.
-At the time the FHWA Design Guide has comparable information to the Building A True Community report.
-At the time the FHWA Design Guide has comparable information to the Building A True Community report.
-At the time the FHWA Design Guide has comparable information to the Building A True Community report.
-At the time the FHWA Design Guide has comparable information to the Building A True Community report.
-At the time the FHWA Design Guide Sidewalks and Trails for Access, went to print, the support of the sup
+FHWA s Designing Sidewalks and Trails for Access, Part II, Best Practices Design Guide has comparable information to the Building A True Community report.
+At the time the FHWA Designing Sidewalks and Trails for Access, went to print, the suspension had not been lifted, so the text in Chapter 6 does not mention that detectable warnings are required.